Dividing Business Assets In A Divorce

-Individuals and couples with ownership of or significant share in a particular business, corporation or professional practice face an additional layer of complexity in the division of assets during divorce.
+Individuals and couples in Texas with ownership of or significant share in a particular business, corporation or professional practice face an additional layer of complexity in the division of assets during divorce.
 To ensure that each spouse receives a fair and equitable share of what is owed him or her, the business must be evaluated and valued.

-Divorce For Texas Business Owners — Identification And Characterization Of Businesses And Their Assets
+Identification And Characterization Of Businesses And Their Assets

 When a small business is owned as a sole proprietorship, the business must be valued at fair market value.
 Each asset of the business must be evaluated and included in the possible division.
 This includes tangible and intangible assets, as well as inventory, equipment, accounts receivable and possibly goodwill.
 If fair market value is not appropriate, there are other means by which to value the assets.